carlosrodlop/terraform-lib/docs/aws/AWS_Solution_Architect.md

 https://s3.<aws-region>.amazonaws.com/<bucket-name>
 ```

-- **S3 Consistency**
+- S3 Consistency
   - Delivers **strong read-after-write consistency for PUTS and DELETES** of objects, for both new objects and for updates to existing objects.
-This means once there is a successful write, overwrite or delete — the next read request automatically receives the latest version of the object.
+This means once there is a successful write, overwrite or delete — the next **read request automatically receives the latest version of the object**.
-  - Updates to a single key are atomic.
-For example, if you PUT to an existing key from one thread and perform a GET on the same key from a second thread concurrently, you will get either the old data or the new data, but never partial or corrupt data.
+  - **Updates to a single key are atomic**.
+For example, if you PUT to an existing key from one thread and perform a GET on the same key from a second thread concurrently, you will get either the old data or the new data, but **never partial or corrupt data**.
 - In S3 you pay for the following things:
   - Storage
   - Requests and Data Retrievals